eye-division/susanmoxley/_prints/prints-sea.md

 ---
 title: Sea - prints
-description_markdown:
-homepage_description_markdown: >-
+description_markdown: >-
-  Susan Moxley’s exhibition at Sewell Gallery ‘Crossing the Aegean’&nbsp; was inspired by the current turmoil of the Middle East causing huge numbers of people to embark on the dangerous journey across the Aegean in search of European promise of peace and safety.
+  Susan Moxley’s exhibition at Sewell Gallery ‘Crossing the Aegean’ was inspired by the current turmoil of the Middle East causing huge numbers of people to embark on the dangerous journey across the Aegean in search of European promise of peace and safety.

-  The exhibition forces us to look again at the idyllic picture of the peaceful calm Mediterranean that peppers our travel brochures.
+  The exhibition forced us to look again at the idyllic picture of the peaceful calm Mediterranean that peppers our travel brochures.